Amplifying the Voices of Women in Jazz

 “I immediately thought of Rhiannon,” DiCenso said.
 He taught Hurst in his African American Music: From Blues to Rap course and noticed “she really gravitated toward questions about representation and appropriation and appreciation.”

-The opportunity to be named a Fenwick Scholar invited “a real synergy of happenstance,” per DiCenso, as it aligned with the publishing of the anthology, the celebration of 50 years of coeducation at Holy Cross and the opening of the Prior, all of which occurred in 2022.
+The opportunity to be named a Fenwick Scholar invited “a real synergy of happenstance,” per DiCenso, as it aligned with the publishing of the anthology, the celebration of 50 years of coeducation at Holy Cross and the opening of The Prior, all of which occurred in 2022.

 Highlighting the underrepresented

 Since 2022, Hurst has familiarized herself with “101 Lead Sheets by Women Composers,” which she calls her “inspiration.”
-With the guidance of advisor Carmen Jarrin, associate professor of sociology and anthropology, she will interview several jazz artists, including Carrington and study a number of female musicians — including Lil Hardin Armstrong, Toshiko Akiyoshi and Cassandra Wilson — to understand their path and how their experience in the male-dominated field shaped their artistry.
+With the guidance of advisor Carmen Jarrin, associate professor of sociology and anthropology, she will interview several jazz artists, including Carrington, and study a number of female musicians — including Lil Hardin Armstrong, Toshiko Akiyoshi and Cassandra Wilson — to understand their path and how their experience in the male-dominated field shaped their artistry.

-Following Hurst's research and interviews, her album recorded in the Prior will consist of six to eight tracks highlighting underrepresented jazz musicians.
+Following Hurst's research and interviews, her album recorded in The Prior will consist of six to eight tracks highlighting underrepresented jazz musicians.
 The multigenerational ensemble of jazz professionals will play together in various groups, from duos to sextets.
-Hurst has been responsible for arranging and managing ensembles since she began singing professionally and is accustomed to entering new scenes as an unknown entity, skills which came in handy during her Holy Cross study abroad program in Cork, Ireland.
+Hurst has been responsible for arranging and managing ensembles since she began singing professionally and is accustomed to entering new scenes as an unknown entity, skills that came in handy during her Holy Cross study abroad program in Cork, Ireland.

 “I didn't know anyone in Cork, so I started by exploring the local jazz scene,” Hurst said.
 She found two weekly jam sessions, one on Mondays at a speakeasy, the other on Thursdays at a bar.

-Soon, she became a paid artist and a fixture in the Cork music scene — she played her own show at the International Guinness Cork Jazz Festival and opening for famed Malian composer Vieux Farka Touré, for which she carefully curated songs inspired by female musicians.
+Soon, she became a paid artist and a fixture in the Cork music scene — she played her own show at the International Guinness Cork Jazz Festival and opened for famed Malian composer Vieux Farka Touré, for which she carefully curated songs inspired by female musicians.

 Her proactivity in no way surprised DiCenso.

 “I can't tell you how many times as chair I get calls, three to four times a week — from all areas of the College — and they’d like some music at events,” he said.
 “I rely on Rhiannon as I would an adult or colleague to say, ‘This is the event, what do you think?’
-And when she says, ‘I’ll organize something,’ it’s taken care of: She travels with her own amp, mic, and extension cord, so when she rolls into a room she A to Z understands what’s necessary to perform at the highest level.
+And when she says, ‘I’ll organize something,’ it’s taken care of: She travels with her own amp, mic and extension cord, so when she rolls into a room she A to Z understands what’s necessary to perform at the highest level.
 I always say someday when I grow up I'll be as organized as Rhiannon.”

 After her graduation next spring, Hurst hopes to pursue a master’s degree at NEC.
 Until then, she is taking stock of the progressive shifts her studies are empowering.